Project-Herophilus/DataSynthesis/DataTier/DataSynthesis-DataTier-Setup.md

 In order to enable resources to have independence we have included several directories underneath the DataTier directory as follows:

-- DDL: We publish all every export of the database we do as a complete DDL.
-These are organized by RDBMS or Data Warehouse technology.
+- DDL: We publish updates when we do database updates, enhancements or fixes.
+We used to have several RDBMS, Embedded and and Data Warehouse included; however, we now only have PostgreSQL as of Feb 2022.
+If you have a need to convert the database to a different RDBMS you can work with us or use one of many common database management tools like RazorSQL.
 - DataLoaders: We recommend you use the latest versioned scripts for loading activities.
 We have also included a <version>-Linux for all other than Windows operating systems.
 The scripts could take some work to setup based on security and environment!!!
-- EmbeddedDBs: Several embedded DBs

 ## Install and Configuration
 As we have covered before in various content, we started with MySQL/MariaDB and in 2022 are moving to focus on